-In addition to allowing you to speak and eat as normal again, dentures also prevent the remaining teeth (when there are any) from moving along the gumline.
+In addition to allowing you to speak and eat as normal again, permanent dentures near me also prevent the remaining teeth (when there are any) from moving along the gumline.
 If this happens, the bite could be altered along with the facial structure.

 How are Partials and Dentures Made?